Eyap53/PlayThemAll/ReadMe.md

 ## TODO

-The following still need to be done :
+The following still needs to be done :

-Some features to implement (By priority) :
+Some features to implement (By prioritizing) :
 - Things are working, but it's not efficient.
 There is a need to improve it all, (it will be easier later for the implementation of other games).

 - Surrender
 - Lobby functions
-- Add spectatory mode.
+- Update spectator mode.
 - Delay before disconnection
 - Prevent double connections.

 Appearance :
-- Need to do add a client side complementary project (such as a Angular project), to play different games.
+- Need to do add a client side complementary project (such as an Angular project), to play different games.